Are you Type 2 Diabetic and overweight? Bariatric surgery with Streamline could help you lose weight AND put your diabetes into remission.

 Scientific studies indicate that up to 80% of obese adults with Type 2 diabetes experience a complete remission of their diabetes within five years after gastric bypass surgery, and so are able to reduce or cease their insulin medication.

-Bariatric surgery: Who is eligible?
+Bariatric surgery for diabetes: Who is eligible?

 The guidance is based on the opinion of 48 experts in the field of diabetes and metabolic surgery, including 12 surgeons, 28 diabetologists, 12 surgeons, cardiologists, dieticians, gastro-enterologists and general physicians.
 These experts came together to form an expert committee, which evaluated all the medical evidence published.